-You Probably Missed Fifth Harmony's Camila Cabello Shade At The VMAs
+Here's The Reason Behind Fifth Harmony's Buzzed-About VMAs Performance

 Not long after the pop group dodged a question from Charlamagne tha God about their departed bandmate on the MTV Video Music Awards red carpet, the “Down” singers made quite the statement onstage.

-At the beginning of the group’s performance of “Angel” and “Down,” five silhouettes could be seen onstage, until the middle silhouette is thrown back and out of sight.
+At the beginning of the group’s performance of “Angel” and “Down,” five silhouettes can be seen onstage, until the middle silhouette is thrown back and out of sight.

 Um.
 Wow.

-Note: UPDATE: Aug.
-29 ― Fifth Harmony has opened up about the VMAs performance that got everyone talking.